An Egyptian scientist recounts his journey with NASA in the “Search for the Origin of the Universe”

 unexplained phenomena

-Solomon added that the telescope that is used in this research “works to explain many phenomena that have not yet been explained in the Big Bang theory, which is the most credible theory among scientists about the origin of the universe over millions of years.”
+Solomon added that the telescope that is used in this research “works to explain many phenomena that have not yet been explained in the Big Bang theory, which is the most credible theory among scientists regarding the origin of the universe over millions of years.”

 He stressed, “Our experience is the most accurate in the world through scientific publications that we publish in international scientific journals.”